Many people come to me to find the best role fitting their heart’s desire. This may not be their current occupation, career path, or direction.

 In one instance, a client won a new role as a CFO in a company that specifically works with start-ups, providing expert advice to companies just launching their products or services or in the early stages of development when other companies might just wing it.

-Do career changes always work?
+Does a career change always work?

 To be honest, sometimes people find that the grass wasn’t greener but even in those cases, clients told me that they were so happy to have explored their options.